-Early years Born William Hal Ashby in Ogden, Utah, he grew up in a Mormon household, the son of Eileen Ireta (Hetzler) and James Thomas Ashby, a dairy owner.
+Early years Born in Ogden, Utah, Ashby grew up in a Mormon household, the son of Eileen Ireta (Hetzler) and James Thomas Ashby, a dairy owner.
 His tumultuous childhood as part of a dysfunctional family included the divorce of his parents, his father's suicide, and dropping out of high school.
 Ashby-approved studio biographies concealed the latter fact, falsely stating that he graduated from Utah State University (in nearby Logan, Utah) to ensure he fit into the social milieu of college-educated peers like Francis Ford Coppola and Martin Scorsese.
 Wes Craven.
 American filmmaker and novelist Wesley Earl "Wes" Craven (August 2, 1939 – August 30, 2015) was an American filmmaker, actor, and novelist.

 He was known for his pioneering work in the horror genre, particularly slasher films, where he mixed horror cliches with humor and satire.
 His impact on the genre was considered prolific and highly influential.
 Due to the success and cultural impact of his works, Craven has been called a "Master of Horror".
 Miloš Forman.

 Alejandro González Iñárritu.
 Alejandro González Iñárritu (; American Spanish: [aleˈxandɾo ɣonˈsales iˈɲaritu]; born 15 August 1963) is a Mexican film director, producer, and screenwriter.